 Malaysia's AirAsia shuts Japan operations

-KUALA LUMPUR, Oct 5 (Reuters) - Malaysia's flagship budget airline AirAsia Group Bhd AIRA.KL is ceasing its Japanese operations immediately, it said in a bourse filing on Monday.
+KUALA LUMPUR, Oct 5 (Reuters) - Malaysia's flagship budget airline AirAsia Group Bhd AIRA.KL is ceasing its Japanese operations immediately, the carrier said in a bourse filing on Monday.

-The airline said it has been notified that the AirAsia Japan (AAJ) board of directors have taken a decision to cease operations with immediate effect.
+The airline said it has been notified that the board of directors of its majority-own subsidiary AirAsia Japan (AAJ) has taken a decision to cease operations with immediate effect.

 "We respect and have agreed to the decision made by AAJ as this would reduce the cash burn of AAJ and the Company amid the highly challenging operating conditions in Japan which have been aggravated by the COVID-19 pandemic," it said.